thevinge/Functional-Jan2020/README.md

   `utop` into the terminal.

-ADDENDUM: On Windows to get VS Code to communicate with the 'merlin'-server running under the Linux sub-system you need to: go to 'Settings' and search for 'reason.path.ocaml'
+On Windows to get VS Code to communicate type-feedback with the 'merlin'-server running under the Linux sub-system you need to: go to 'Settings' and search for `reason.path.ocaml`
 - change the `ocamlfind` entry to read `bash -ic ocamlfind`
 - change the `ocamlmerlin` entry to read `bash -ic ocamlmerlin`